LarsIndresaeter/radio-arduino/doc/explanation/conan.md

 ### setup

-the command `raduino setup <target>` will setup the package for ediable mode
+the command `raduino setup <target>` will setup the package for editable mode

 ```console
 setup